Bit numbering

 In computing, bit numbering is the convention used to identify the bit positions in a binary number.
+The bits can be those in a memory byte or word, or those of an internal CPU register or data bus.

 Bit significance and indexing

-In computing, the least significant bit (LSb) is the bit position in a binary integer representing the binary 1s place of the integer.
+In computing, the least significant bit (LSb) is the bit position in a binary integer representing the lowest-order place of the integer.
 Similarly, the most significant bit (MSb) represents the highest-order place of the binary integer.
-The LSb is sometimes referred to as the low-order bit or right-most bit, due to the convention in positional notation of writing less significant digits further to the right.
+The LSb is sometimes referred to as the low-order bit.
+Due to the convention in positional notation of writing less significant digits further to the right, the LSb also might be referred to as the right-most bit.
 The MSb is similarly referred to as the high-order bit or left-most bit.
 In both cases, the LSb and MSb correlate directly to the least significant digit and most significant digit of a decimal integer.

 Bit indexing correlates to the positional notation of the value in base 2.
 For this reason, bit index is not affected by how the value is stored on the device, such as the value's byte order.
 Rather, it is a property of the numeric value in binary itself.
 This is often utilized in programming via bit shifting: A value of 1 << n corresponds to the nth bit of a binary integer (with a value of 2n).

 Least significant bit in digital steganography

 In digital steganography, sensitive messages may be concealed by manipulating and storing information in the least significant bits of an image or a sound file.
 The user may later recover this information by extracting the least significant bits of the manipulated pixels to recover the original message.
 This allows the storage or transfer of digital information to remain concealed.

+A diagram showing how manipulating the least significant bits of a color can have a very subtle and generally unnoticeable effect on the color.
+In this diagram, green is represented by its RGB value, both in decimal and in binary.
+The red box surrounding the last two bits illustrates the least significant bits changed in the binary representation.